junxit/us-congress-bills-115/metadata.md

 - 2018-08-15 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment.
 With written report No. 115-317.
 - 2018-08-15 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment.
 With written report No. 115-317.
 - 2018-08-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 552.
+- 2018-08-23 — Amendment SA 4008 agreed to in Senate by Unanimous Consent.
+- 2018-08-23 — Amendment SA 4008 proposed by Senator McConnell for Senator Kennedy. (consideration: CR S5938-5939; text: CR S5938-5939) In the nature of a substitute.
+- 2018-08-23 — Measure laid before Senate by unanimous consent. (consideration: CR S5938-5939)
+- 2018-08-23 — Passed Senate with an amendment by Unanimous Consent.
+- 2018-08-23 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2018-08-23 — Senate amendment agreed to: Amendment SA 4008 agreed to in Senate by Unanimous Consent.
+- 2018-08-23 — Senate amendment proposed (on the floor): Amendment SA 4008 proposed by Senator McConnell for Senator Kennedy.(consideration: CR S5938-5939; text: CR S5938-5939)
+- 2018-08-23 — Senate amendment submitted